Mitchell-Suleymanov/Extreme21/README.md

 Package Aces:
 This package contains all the Aces.
 - Aces.java - Parent class for all Aces.
 Has default functions.
 All Aces extend this.
+- AceAceOfGreed.java - Ace with ability to draw 2 Aces.
+- AceAceSwitch.java - By randomly discarding 2 Aces, the user can draw new 3 Aces.
+- AceAceSwitchPlus.java - Evolution of above AceSwitch.
+By randomly discarding 2 Aces, the user can draw new 4 Aces.
+- AceDestroy.java - The user removes the last Ace in play by the opponent.
+- AceDestroyPlus.java - Evolution of Destroy.
+The user removes all Aces in play by the opponent.
+- AceDestroyPlusPlus.java - Evolution of Destroy+.
+The user removes all Aces in play by the opponent and restricts them from using Aces again until the Match is over.
 - AceDrawX.java - Ace with ability to draw a specific card from the deck.
 - AceExchange.java - Ace with ability to exchange the last face up cards the Player and Opponent have.
 - AceTwoUp.java - Ace with ability to add 2 to the opposing player's Bet while it remains in play.

 Package Extreme21:
 This package contains the main file, GUI, and various Game Elements.